 Many of these sites also allow customers to review your restaurant and upload images of your dishes.
 Make sure to stay on top of these reviews.
 It is essential to respond to both positive and negative reviews.
 If you have too many negative reviews, potential customers may be turned off and take their business elsewhere.

 By following these tips, you can develop a thorough and successful marketing strategy for your restaurant.
 The key is to hit your customers from many angles and avenues.
-Once you implement your marketing strategy, your restaurant will be the hottest place in town.
+Once you implement your strategy, your marketing efforts will pay off and you’ll be the hottest place in town.